pros and cons of hydroponics

 1. More Water Efficient

 Growing plants can require a lot of water, and conventional agriculture is historically wasteful of this resource.
 For example, a single walnut requires almost 5 gallons of water, and an orange uses nearly 14 gallons.
-Globally, over 70% of fresh water is used for agriculture.
-Compared to traditional growing methods, hydroponic systems are much more water-efficient.
+Globally, agriculture uses over 70% of fresh water.
+That leaves 30% of the world’s fresh water reserves for domestic and industrial use combined.
+Compared to conventional farming methods, hydroponic systems are much more water-efficient.
 Growing in a climate-controlled environment allows cultivators to use the exact amount of water required for healthy plants, without any waste.
 Overall, hydroponics utilizes 10 times less water than conventional agriculture.

 2. Higher Yields

-Since crops are grown in a climate-controlled environment, hydroponic farmers are not limited by extreme weather or annual rainfall, resulting in higher crop yields.
-There’s more control over the setup of the system, and crops aren’t limited to a specific growing season.
+Since crops are grown in a climate-controlled environment, hydroponic farmers are not limited by extreme weather events or annual rainfall.
+There isn’t a specific growing season either.
+This results in higher crop yields.
+Plus, they have more control over the system setup.
 Additionally, when comparing vegetables grown in soil, hydroponics can sometimes grow plants at up to 16 times higher density.
 Hydroponics allows growers to do this without using significantly more nutrients or other inputs.

 3. Less Space

 Some crops require a lot of space, and many conventional forms of agriculture are inefficient when it comes to using land.
-For example, row crops like soybeans and corn take up most of the arable land in the United States, but the harvest is used mostly for livestock and processed food, not human consumption.
+For example, row crops like soybeans and corn occupy the majority of arable land in the United States.
+However, the harvest is mostly for livestock and processed food, not human consumption.
 In contrast, hydroponic systems focus on cultivating fruits and vegetables, providing nutrient-dense food for consumers without taking up significant amounts of space.
 Additionally, researchers at NASA are studying how to incorporate hydroponic systems for longer-duration space missions by providing the right balance of light, carbon dioxide and water.

 4. Community Resilience

-Many cities have significant food deserts, and access to quality and affordable items is significantly limited.
+Many cities have significant food deserts, with limited access to quality and affordable items.
 Urban hydroponic systems enable communities to cultivate their own crops, increasing food security for vulnerable populations.
 While hydroponics requires significant operational costs, there is also some proof that it may be a possible solution for countries that struggle with food insecurity or need back-up options during months of extreme drought.
 For example, in the United States, many agricultural enterprises grow food in one region but ship it to another for consumption.
 Many rural communities struggle with access to healthy produce because of this.
 Hydroponics may help foster community resilience by setting up an accessible system.

 5. Fewer Chemicals

 Many advocates of hydroponic systems stress that hydroponics reduces the need for synthetic chemicals.
 Since plants are most often grown in greenhouses with strictly controlled environmental inputs, pest pressure is almost nonexistent.
-Considering the detrimental impact of pesticides on the environment, using fewer chemicals is a huge advantage for hydroponics compared to traditional growing systems.
+Considering the detrimental impact of pesticides on the environment, using fewer chemicals is a huge advantage for hydroponics compared to conventional agricultural systems.

 However, there is ongoing debate regarding how to qualify hydroponic crops, and whether they are eligible for organic certification.
 According to the USDA, this refers to the care and maintenance of soil without chemicals.
 Since hydroponics do not use earth, many traditional organic growers feel that they are not eligible.
 Regardless of how crops are labeled, the fact that hydroponics uses fewer chemicals is a definitive advantage compared to conventional agriculture.